 - Vegetable fried rice.
 Add more fresh veggies!
 Diced zucchini, baby spinach, cabbage, cauliflower, bean sprouts, bok choy, snow peas, and more can all be added to your rice.
 Or just grab a bag of frozen stir fry vegetables.

 - Beef fried rice.
-Add some leftover steak to make a perfect fried rice recipe.
+Add some marinaded steak bites to make a perfect fried rice recipe.

 Frequently Asked Questions About Making Fried Rice

 Can you make fried rice from leftovers?

 Yes!
 Absolutely!
 Leftover rice works best for fried rice.
 Then, add any leftover pork, seafood, chicken, or beef.
 Toss it all in there and enjoy!

 Skip the freshly cooked rice!
 If your rice is sticky, chances are it didn’t set up in the fridge long enough before you used it.
 Rice has starch in it that will release and create a sticky mess unless you let it get super cold.
 Also, start with the right kind of rice; long-grain white rice works the best for this easy fried rice recipe.